dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/user-guide.md

 ### Build and Run the Project

 1. Select the device that you want to run your app on.
+Please note that in order to test the camera input, a real device will need to be used.
 2. Run the project, then your app will be installed on your device.

 >Note: